bytemerger/bytemerger.github.io/src/content/post/bit-shifting-and-bit-masking.md

 Working with binary protocols like DNS gives you a hands-on refresher in some of the most fundamental techniques in computer science: bit masking, bit shifting, and understanding how data is laid out in memory.
 It's a beautiful intersection of theory and practicality where getting the details right really matters.

-You can also check out this interesting post by [Andrew Healey](https://healeycodes.com/visualizing-chess-bitboards) on visualizing chess with bitboard and see how bit manipulation can be very efficient
+Check out this interesting post by [Andrew Healey](https://healeycodes.com/visualizing-chess-bitboards) on visualizing chess with bitboard and see how bit manipulation can be very efficient

-you can also check out @healey post on how one can efficently map out chess boards with bit manipulation